DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 *The compass wasn't a rigid set of rules—it was a dynamic, living map that helped me navigate the complex territory of my own mind.*

+Failure case → correction:

+- Misuse: I oriented South (Non-Action) in a safety-critical situation and delayed a needed boundary; things worsened.
+- Correction: Oriented West (Non-Violence) first to establish safety/boundary, then South to allow a better solution.

 ### The Deeper Discovery

 But as I worked with the compass more, I discovered something that would revolutionize my understanding of what this practice was actually for.